Leyner-Andres-Bejarano-Palacios/graduation_project_UI/README.md

     1. docker run -u $(id -u) --rm -v "$PWD":/app trion/ng-cli-karma ng g s task

 6. [min 1:23:01](https://youtu.be/G46fjVzQ7BQ?t=3135) Getting data from backend
-    1. In our case the data doesn't come from a database, instead it comes from a data structure, so let's do that righ now in our backend
+    1. the part of getting data from database we will do it for the analitycal part of the project
+    2. so for getting data from the backend, I will need to put a tag in the docker image and put it in the graduation_network